-- 1 What is a disadvantage of using HTML-based formatting? - 2 What theory decides what formatting wins when two CSS rules collide? - 3 How can you judge whether one rule is more specific than another? - 4 What's the difference between margins and padding? - 5 What advantages does the CSS Designer have over the Code Navigator in troubleshooting CSS styling?
+- 1 What is a disadvantage of using HTML-based formatting? - 2 What theory decides what formatting wins when two CSS rules collide? - 3 How can you judge whether one rule is more specific than another? - 4 What advantages does the CSS Designer have over the Code Navigator in troubleshooting CSS styling? - 5 What's the difference between margins and padding? (online exercise)

 - 1 HTML-based formatting must be applied to each element and page manually, which decreases productivity. - 2 Specificity is the theory that decides which rule wins during a conflict. - 3 You can assign numeric values to each component in a selector name to determine whether one rule is more specific than another.
 Tags get 1 point each, classes 10 points, ids 100, and inline-style attributes 1000.
 The selector with the higher total value typically wins.
 If two rules are equal in value, the cascade position will determine the winner.
-Even when one rule wins, properties can still be inherited from the other rules and style sheets. - 4 Margins add space outside the element border; padding adds space inside the element border. - 5 The CSS Designer can display CSS styling applied inline.
+Even when one rule wins, properties can still be inherited from the other rules and style sheets. - 4 The CSS Designer can display CSS styling applied inline.
 It can also show you the COMPUTED, or accumulated, value of all the CSS rules applied to a selected element.
-And, it allows you to edit the specifications live.
+And, it allows you to edit the specifications live. - 5 Margins add space outside the element border; padding adds space inside the element border.